 Undergraduate programmes in nursing and midwifery aim to provide students with both the academic and practical learning needed to be an effective nurse of midwife.
 You will gain theoretical, clinical, ethical and intercultural knowledge necessary to develop your career in nursing or midwifery.

 The content of these programmes is governed by standards and requirements which are set down by the Nursing and Midwifery Board of Ireland (NMBI).
 If you’re interested in the details of such programmes, you should check out the Education section of the website.
 All standards and requirements for nursing and midwifery programmes are published in that section.

-The Higher Education Institutions (HEIs) are all involved in groundbreaking research in specific areas of nursing or midwifery.
+The Education Bodies (EBs) are all involved in groundbreaking research in specific areas of nursing or midwifery.
 Some students get a chance to participate in this research during the course of their programmes.

 Nursing and midwifery students get a chance to apply some of what they have learned when they do their clinical assessment or internship.
 The first clinical placement occurs early in the programme, usually within three months of commencement.

 A continual 36 week rostered clinical placement or internship takes place during the fourth year.
 Depending on the programme, students will get opportunities to learn in practice in a variety of health care settings such as:

 - Medical or surgical wards